Dates: June 21 – August 15

 Satisfies prerequisite toward the Delta Certificate: Δ (1 delta)

-Note: Before you can register, you will need to create a (free) CIRTL account here.
+Before you can register, you will need to create a (free) CIRTL account here.

 An Introduction to Evidence-Based Undergraduate STEM Teaching is a massive open, online course (MOOC) designed to provide graduate students, postdoctoral scholars, and other aspiring faculty in STEM disciplines with an overview of effective college teaching strategies and the research that supports them.
 This course is also suitable for other interested university staff, faculty, and administrators.
 The goal of the eight-week course is to equip the next generation of faculty to be effective teachers, thus improving the learning experience for the thousands of students they will teach.
 Past participants are overwhelmingly satisfied with the course (nearly 90% of Summer 2019 students were satisfied or extremely satisfied).

 The course draws on the expertise of a variety of STEM faculty, educational researchers, and staff from university teaching centers.
 Topics include key learning principles, such as the role of mental models in learning and the importance of practice and feedback; fundamental elements of course design, including the development of learning objectives and assessments of learning aligned with those objectives; and teaching strategies for fostering active learning and inclusive classroom environments.
+Formats include video content and transcripts, readings, discussion forums, quizzes, and peer-graded assignments where participants will plan teaching and learning activities relevant to their disciplines.

 If you are interested in joining a discussion session to dive deeper into course materials, please check out the corresponding Online MOOC-Centered Learning Community.